jonasoesch/p9/paper.md

 # Transitions

-Presenting charts in a logical, narrative sequence seems to be preferred by readers.
+Presenting charts in a logical, narrative sequence seems to be preferred by readers [@Segel-10:narrativevisualization].
 This implies that there is some information in the sequencing that is not present in the charts themselves.
 But what kind of information?
-This part reviews how previous work classifies transitions according to the kind of information that it transports.
+This part reviews how previous work classifies transitions according to the kind of information that they transport.
 It then takes a deeper look into how readers interpret transitions in order to gain a better conceptual understanding of transitions and what makes them difficult.
 It then applies this conceptual understanding to examples of narrative visualization from practice to reformulate and synthesize the existing classifications.
 Finally, it discusses the implications of this sharpened understanding for designing animated transitions.